idaholab/TMAP8/doc/content/verification_and_validation/ver-1fc.md

 With TMAP8, the steady state solution can be obtained in different ways: It can be derived by using the [steady state solve](source/executioners/Steady.md) or by running a transient solution until steady state is reached.
 Ref. [!cite](ambrosek2008verification) indicates that the steady state solution was obtained by running the transient solution until $t=10,000$ s, which is what is reproduced with TMAP8 here.
-TMAP8 predictions were found to be identical to the analytical solution, as shown in [ver-1fc_comparison_temperature_steady_state].
+TMAP8 predictions were found to be identical to the analytical solution (the root mean square percentage error is equal to RMSPE = 0.01 %), as shown in
+[ver-1fc_comparison_temperature_steady_state].

 !media figures/ver-1fc_comparison_temperature_steady_state.png